-The days are getting shorter, there’s a nip of cold in the air, and our favorite farmer's market is filling up with apples, pumpkins and squashes.
-In short, it’s fall, which means here at Lands’ End it’s time for us to fulfill our annual duty to set some things straight about fall and winter clothing.
-Men’s winter coats and parkas aren’t the same thing; you can totally wear men’s winter boots on casual Fridays; and, most importantly, plaid and flannel are not the same thing.
+The days are getting shorter, there’s a nip of cold in the air, and our favorite farmers market is filling up with apples, pumpkins, and squashes.
+In short, it’s fall, which means here at Lands’ End, it’s time for us to fulfill our annual duty to set some things straight about fall and winter clothing.
+Men’s winter coats and parkas aren’t the same things.
+You can totally wear men’s winter boots on casual Fridays, and, most importantly, plaid and flannel are not the same things.

 What we need to keep in mind here is that plaid refers to a pattern, while flannel refers to a kind of fabric.
 One is aesthetic, while the other is material.
-Well, materials have aesthetic properties, but regardless plaid is more of an aesthetic concern and flannel is a material concern.
-You can have flannels that are plaid, for sure, but plenty of flannels aren’t plaid—they’re solid, or even striped.
-Plaids, on the other hand, can be made of flannel, oxford cloth, poplin—any woven fabric, really.
+Well, materials have aesthetic properties, but regardless plaid is more of an aesthetic concern, and flannel is a material concern.
+You can have flannels that are plaid, for sure, but plenty of flannels aren’t plaid—they’re solid or even striped.
+On the other hand, Plaids can be made of flannel, oxford cloth, poplin—any woven fabric, really.

 There’s clearly a lot of overlap, but also a lot of distinction here.
-Just keep in mind: when someone says “flannel” and they’re clearly not wearing anything that looks warm and fuzzy, they’re probably not wearing a flannel.
+Just keep in mind: When someone says “flannel” and they’re clearly not wearing anything that looks warm and fuzzy, they’re probably not wearing a flannel.
 But hey, you don’t have to be that guy who calls them out on it.
 Just say, “Hey, that’s a cool plaid.
 I like it!” to give a subtle hint.
 If that doesn’t work, maybe resort to the Venn diagram approach.
 Tell them about our syllogism.
-We all learn differently, after all, and not everyone gets it the first time they hear something.
+After all, we all learn differently, and not everyone gets it the first time they hear something.
 That’s what we’re here for.